Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 Vitis High-Level Synthesis (HLS) is a key part of the Vitis application acceleration development flow.
 The tool is responsible for compiling C/C++ and OpenCL code into a kernel for acceleration in the programmable logic (PL) region of Xilinx devices.
 Thus, it is the tool that compiles the hardware kernels for the Vitis tools by performing high-level synthesis.

 > **TIP:** Vitis HLS can also be used to generate Vivado IP from C/C++ code, but that flow is not the subject of this tutorial.
-Although similar, there are some significant differences between producing Vits XO kernels and Vivado RTL IP.
+Although similar, there are some significant differences between producing Vitis XO kernels and Vivado RTL IP.
 However, you can use this tutorial as a general introduction to the Vitis HLS tool.

 In this tutorial, you will work through the Vitis HLS tool GUI to build, analyze, and optimize a hardware kernel.
 You are working through the Vitis kernel flow in the Vitis tool.
 For more information, refer to [Enabling the Vitis Kernel Flow](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2020.2;t=vitis+doc;d=vitis_hls_process.html;a=uiy1584905571731) in the Vitis HLS Flow of the Vitis Unified Software Platform Documentation (UG1416).